Shopping in Geneva

 Geneva's exclusive shops centre around the chic Rue du Rhône, Rue de la Confédération, Rue du Marché and Rue de la Croix-d'Or.
 Watch and jewellery shops line these streets quite literally with gold.
 Head to the Old Town and the St-Gervais and Pâquis districts for a stroll around the antiques quarter and art galleries, or Carouge for independent clothes shops, local artists and artisan food stores.

 Geneva has many outdoor markets.
-The flower market on the Place du Molard and the clothes and book market on the Place de la Madeleine are open daily.
-Flea markets are held on Wednesdays and Saturdays at the Plaine de Plainpalais (0800-1700).
-On Tuesday, Friday and Sunday mornings, the same spot is used for a colourful fruit and vegetable market (Tue and Fri 0600-1400, Sun 0600-1700).
+The flower market on the Place du Molard and the clothes and book market on the Place de la Madeleine (during spring and summer) are open daily.
+Flea markets are held on Wednesdays and Saturdays at the Plaine de Plainpalais (0630-1715 in winter; 0630-1815 in summer).
+On Tuesday, Friday and Sunday mornings, the same spot is used for a colourful fruit and vegetable market (Tue and Fri 0630-1415, Sun 0830-1815).
 On Thursday, regional handicrafts are sold at the Place de la Fusterie (0800-2000).

 The main department stores in Geneva are Bongénie, Rue du Marché 34, Manor, Rue Cornavin 6, and Globus, Rue du Rhône 48, whose buzzing food hall is a great place to have lunch alongside Geneva's professional jet-set.

-VAT in Geneva is charged at a rate of 7.6% and can be reclaimed for single items purchased for SFr400 or more, as long as the purchaser is resident outside Switzerland and the goods are exported within 30 days.
+VAT in Geneva is charged at a rate of 7.7% and can be reclaimed if total purchases in a shop amount to more than CHF 300, as long as the purchaser is resident outside Switzerland and the goods are exported within 30 days.